Betsy DeVos urged to reverse Obama ‘Dear Colleague letter’ on school discipline

 “She’s not an outlier at all.
 I’ve heard many, many cases.
 I have teachers and parents calling me on the phone regularly, crying,” said Ms. Miller.
 “I would say every couple of weeks there’s a student video of violent attacks in BCPS that’s posted on social media, or a news report.
 We see this regularly.”

-At the same time, the summit will feature teachers and education advocates who argue that the federal guidance is needed to prevent minority and disabled students from winding up in the “school-to-prison pipeline.”
+DeVos, in her role as chair of the Trump administration’s newly formed Commission on School Safety, will also hear Wednesday from teachers and education advocates who argue that the federal guidance is needed to prevent minority and disabled students from winding up in the “school-to-prison pipeline.”

-Evan Stone, co-CEO and co-founder of Educators for Excellence, said that black students are suspended at three times the rates of white students, while those with disabilities, a category that includes conditions like ADHD, are twice as likely to be suspended or expelled.
+Evan Stone, co-CEO and co-founder of Educators for Excellence, said black students are suspended at three times the rates of white students, while those with disabilities, a category that includes conditions like ADHD, are twice as likely to be suspended or expelled.

 The department “must continue to highlight the disparities that exist in school discipline, investigate districts where those disparities may be caused by bias, and support the implementation of strategies to reduce punitive discipline,” he said in a statement.